We also offer electrolysis for those people with grey, white, and blonde hair ensuring your permanent hair removal requirements are always met.

 An electrologist inserts a very fine needle into the natural opening of the hair follicle alongside the hair shaft (keep in mind how tiny hairs are).
 A minute amount of current is then applied to destroy the hair growth cells.

 Medical electrolysis devices destroy the hair growth cells with chemical or heat energy.
 All modalities equally destroy hair growth cells that causes hair growth.
 The modality used is the preference of the professional electrologist.

-There are three modalities used today that fall under the heading of electrolysis:
+There are three modalities used today that fall under the

 - Galvanic or electrolysis is a chemical process.
 The current produces a chemical reaction in the hair follicle eliminating the hair growth cells.
 This method is widely used in the multiple needle galvanic electrolysis, utilizing up to 16 needles simultaneously.